 A local coffee shop with locations in the historic Near Southside and buzzy West 7th Street district, Avoca expanded its footprint to the Stockyards in 2021.
 The early morning spot serves artisanal coffee and local baked good and tacos from Pearl Snap Kolaches.

-The taco truck turned brick-and-mortar has a cult following in Fort Worth.
+The taco truck turned brick-and-mortar restaurant has a cult following in Fort Worth.
 Enjoy tacos (vegan and vegetarian options available) and margaritas seven days a week.

 Chef Tim Love's namesake restaurant serves delicious food in a simple outdoor setting.
 Belly up to a juicy burger, hot dog, nachos, hand-cut fries or onion rings with a beer in hand while watching a local musician from the outdoor stage.